unicode-org/icu4x/ffi/capi/cpp/docs/source/collator_ffi.rst

         See the `Rust documentation for compare_utf16 <https://docs.rs/icu/latest/icu/collator/struct.Collator.html#method.compare_utf16>`__ for more information.

+    .. cpp:function:: ICU4XCollatorResolvedOptionsV1 resolved_options() const

+        The resolved options showing how the default options, the requested options, and the options from locale data were combined.
+None of the struct fields will have ``Auto`` as the value.

+        See the `Rust documentation for resolved_options <https://docs.rs/icu/latest/icu/collator/struct.Collator.html#method.resolved_options>`__ for more information.

 .. cpp:enum-struct:: ICU4XCollatorAlternateHandling

     See the `Rust documentation for AlternateHandling <https://docs.rs/icu/latest/icu/collator/enum.AlternateHandling.html>`__ for more information.